This is how I went about creating a relationship with my stepdaughter.

 We somehow got into singing karaoke on YouTube.
 We sat there for hours and just sang and laughed.
 She tried recording some songs for YouTube, but she got too scared.
 In other words, it ended up just being me singing.

 At this time Mikayla is 6 or 7 years old, she finally got into singing.
 3 years later it is still our favorite thing to do when dad is not home.
 Still, hours are spent wasting time singing.
 It’s crazy how music can bring people together.
 I remember the song that brought us together was “Lost boy by Ruth B”.
 It’s such a beautiful song.
 Take a listen sometime if you haven’t heard it.

 My stepdaughter likes me… she really likes me?

 However, 4 years later Mikayla tells us she has decided to enter her school’s talent show.
 Specifically, she wanted to sing.
-To my surprise, I didn’t think she would ever to it because even though she and I sang together.
+To my surprise, I didn’t think she would ever do it because even though she and I sang together.
 Mikayla had very bad stage fright.
 Despite having that fear, she ROCKED it.
 In other words, She didn’t move on the stage at all but still did an amazing job.

 It may be selfish, but throughout her performance I thought, did I inspire her?
 Did I help her decide to do this?
 Did I have a good influence on her?
-Not that I’m looking for the answers to take all the credit, but I like to thing our late-night karaoke sessions did have some kind of impact on her.
+Not that I’m looking for the answers to take all the credit, but I like to think our late-night karaoke sessions did have some kind of impact on her.